-- (1) A home health care organization or agency licensed by the Department of Health. - (2) A public or private agency or organization, or part of an agency or organization, which provides care to a care-dependent individual in the individual's place of residence.
+- (1) A home health care organization or agency licensed by the Department of Health.

+- (2) A public or private agency or organization, or part of an agency or organization, which provides care to a caredependent individual in the individual's place of residence.
+"Law enforcement official."
+Any of the following:

+- (1) A police officer of a municipality.

+- (2) A district attorney.

+- (3) The Pennsylvania State Police.